licursi14/Biography/README.md

 Although I am only an undergraduate student I am very hard working and I love to learn new things.
 I am able to program in Python, Matlab, C, Verilog, and Assembly.
 If you would like to see more of my past personal and academic work at this website: http://lukelicursi.wix.com/licursil.

+Outside of school I keep busy going for runs around campus and watching and playing basketball.